Do you run a restaurant?

 In fact, a study by Perry Group found that the majority of restaurants usually fail in the first year.
 Of the restaurants that make it past the first year, 70% of them fail within the next three to five years.

-In this publication, we want to share with you how important it is to focus on increasing your restaurant revenue and profit margin.
-Let’s take a look at what profit margin is, what the average profit margin for a restaurant is, and how Camino Financial can help you increase your profits.
+In this article, we want to share with you how important it is to focus on increasing your restaurant revenue and profit margin.
+But first, let’s take a look at what profit margin is, what the average profit margin for a restaurant is, and how Camino Financial can help you increase your profits.

 What is Profit Margin?